tikv/website/content/docs/5.1/reference/architecture/overview.md

 | Raw           | A lower-level key-value API to interact directly with individual key-value pairs | Single key    | Your application requires low latency and do not involve multi-key transactions. |
 | Transactional | A higher-level key-value API to provide snapshot isolation transaction           | Multiple keys | Your application requires distributed transactions.                           |

-## PD cluster
+## PD

 As the manager in a TiKV cluster, the Placement Driver ([PD](https://github.com/tikv/pd)) provides the following functions:

 - [Timestamp oracle](/deep-dive/distributed-transaction/timestamp-oracle/)

-   Timestamp oracle plays a significant role in the Percolator Transaction model.
+   Timestamp oracle plays a significant role in the Percolator transaction model.
 PD implements a service to hand out timestamps in the strictly increasing order, which is a property required for the correct operations of the snapshot isolation protocol.

-- Region Scheduler
+- Region scheduler

     Data in TiKV is organized as Regions, which are replicated to several stores.
-Region Scheduler decides the storage location of each replica.
+PD, as the Region scheduler, decides the storage location of each replica.